rammurmu/runash-blog/company.md

 **FAQ's**

-- What is the CIN of the company?
+>What is the CIN of the company?

+U52590JH2021PTC016339
 ---

-- On which date was the company incorporated?
+>On which date was the company incorporated?

+April 06 2021
 ---

-- What is the category and subcategory of the company?
+>What is the category and subcategory of the company?

+Category-Company limited by shares;sub category non-govtment company
 ---

 - What is the class of the company?